 In this 5-week course, you'll learn the ins and outs of publishing in the digital age.
 Each week, you'll get new video and written lessons, plus a practical, actionable assignment.
-This course also features two live webinars so that you can connect with the instructor and ask your questions in real time.

 Once you have completed all of the coursework, you can schedule a FREE 30-minute video chat with the instructor, a $79 value, to plan your next steps.